 In addition to staffing recruiting fairs at Wilberforce and Indiana Universities, MySOLE partnered with another of DSW’s business resource groups on a three-part mentoring program that focused on:

 DSW’s marketing team had a goal to boost social media engagement with micro influencers, and MySOLE influenced right back… providing a list of minority/Black women bloggers in social media that the marketing team should consider working with.

 Four Black women influencers were selected as social media partners, creating posts with DSW, extending DSW’s reach into the African American community, and more accurately representing its diverse customer base in its marketing.

 Contributing to DSW and to Columbus

-At DSW Inc., we’re committed to leveraging our differences and driving an inclusive culture.
+At Designer Brands, we’re committed to leveraging our differences and driving an inclusive culture.
 Our BRGs have been key contributors to our company’s success because they hold us accountable to and keep us focused on our diversity and inclusion objectives.

 Designer Brands is so proud of what MySOLE accomplished in 2018.
 They’re moving their mission forward in the African and African American communities while generating awareness for DSW and impacting business metrics.
 We’re looking forward to seeing the change they bring in 2019!